The Key Terms You Must Know

 Plan TypePremiumsFlexibilityPCP Required?Out-of-NetworkBest For

-HMOLowerLimitedYesNot coveredCost-conscious, simple healthcare needs
+HMOLowerLimitedYesNot coveredCost-conscious, simple needs

 PPOHigherHighNoCovered (higher cost)Those needing specialist flexibility